heathermiller/scala-pickling/index.md

 _Note that SBT will set the following flags for you (as we have done for our benchmarks, and have described in section 7 of the paper):_ `-Xms1536M - Xmx4096M -Xss2M -XX:MaxPermSize=512M -XX:+UseParallelGC`

-We also include two additional benchmarks not shown in the paper, but published on our project page: [Scala Pickling: Benchmarks](http://lampwww.epfl.ch/~hmiller/pickling/benchmarks/) (We do have google analytics on our project website, but the project is public and linked to on github and other sites.)
+We also include two additional benchmarks not shown in the paper, but published on our project page: [Scala Pickling: Benchmarks](http://lampwww.epfl.ch/~hmiller/pickling/benchmarks/) (We do have google analytics on our project website, but the project site is public, linked to on github and other sites, and gets traffic, so there is no real risk of tracing.)

-To run the
+Included are the following benchmarks:

+- `geoTrellis`.
+[GeoTrellis benchmark](http://lampwww.epfl.ch/~hmiller/pickling/benchmarks/geotrellis.html) varied up to 1,000,000 elements.
+To run this benchmark, simply do `geoTrellis` within SBT.
+- `evactor1`.
+[Evactor benchmark](http://lampwww.epfl.ch/~hmiller/pickling/benchmarks/evactor.html) varied up to
+10,000 events.
+To run this benchmark, simply do `evactor1` within SBT.
+- `evactor2`.
+[Evactor benchmark](http://lampwww.epfl.ch/~hmiller/pickling/benchmarks/evactor.html) varied up to 38,000 events.
+To run this benchmark, simply do `evactor2` within SBT.

 ### #3 Using Scala-Pickling with the Standalone Scala Compiler \[Optional\]

 Also included in this archive is a standalone version of the Scala compiler which can be used with scala-pickling.
 It is located at `scala-local/bin/scalac`.
 We provide this option for those who would like to avoid the use of build tools.
+The use of the standalone compiler is completely optional.

 **Example**, for a program `test.scala`: